Salt marshes, silts and sand

 The tidal creeks of salt marshes formed a complex ‘dendritic’ drainage pattern and at some stage were infilled by silt and sand brought up from further out on the coast.
 Research has shown that this infill happened relatively quickly, presumably due to a fairly rapid change in sea level.
 These silts and sands suffered less from the subsequent drainage of the land and now stand higher than the surrounding clays and silts forming ‘fossilised channels‘ that can be seen today.
 The larger ones are obvious on aerial photographs and even many of the smaller ones can be seen as ridges in fenland fields.
 Current watercourses sometimes cut across these older channels and their outline can be seen on the former’s banks.
 The dating of the material in the roddons has revealed the complexity of changing conditions, between marine and freshwater, and their pattern has shown significant changes in the direction of water flow between the periods when the channels were active.

-More information: River and water management in the fenland
+More information (from a University of Cambridge field trip): River and water management in the fenland

 Dr Dinah Smith studied the fenland roddons for her PhD at University of Leicester.
 Here, she describes their formation: